Gonzalez takes 10-game hit streak into matchup with Angels

-BOTTOM LINE: Minnesota’s Gonzalez puts 10-game hit streak on the line against Angels.
+BOTTOM LINE: Marwin Gonzalez is riding a 10-game hitting streak as Minnesota readies to play Los Angeles.

-The Angels are 13-10 on their home turf.
-The Los Angeles offense has compiled a .256 batting average as a team this season, good for seventh in the MLB.
-David Fletcher leads the team with a mark of .305.
+The Angels are 13-11 in home games.
+Los Angeles ranks eighth in the league in hitting with a .255 batting average, Tommy La Stella leads the club with an average of .317.

-The Twins are 15-8 in road games.
-Minnesota has hit 87 home runs this season, second in the American League.
-Eddie Rosario leads the club with 13, averaging one every 13.3 at-bats.
+The Twins are 16-8 on the road.
+Minnesota has hit 88 home runs this season, second in the MLB.
+Eddie Rosario leads the team with 13, averaging one every 13.6 at-bats.

-TOP PERFORMERS: Kole Calhoun leads the Angels with 19 extra base hits and is batting .235.
-Tommy La Stella is 15-for-33 with four home runs and seven RBIs over the last 10 games for Los Angeles.
+TOP PERFORMERS: Kole Calhoun leads the Angels with 19 extra base hits and is slugging .471.
+Jonathan Lucroy is 7-for-25 with three doubles, two home runs and seven RBIs over the last 10 games for Los Angeles.

-Rosario leads the Twins with 13 home runs and is batting .260.
+Rosario leads the Twins with 35 RBIs and is batting .260.
 C.J.
-Cron is 14-for-41 with two doubles, five home runs and 10 RBIs over the last 10 games for Minnesota.
+Cron is 13-for-38 with two doubles, four home runs and nine RBIs over the last 10 games for Minnesota.

 Angels Injuries: JC Ramirez: 60-day IL (elbow), Keynan Middleton: 60-day IL (elbow), Andrew Heaney: 10-day IL (elbow), Luis Garcia: 10-day IL (back), Justin Upton: 60-day IL (toe), Michael Hermosillo: 10-day IL (groin).